|

 bottled up ginger beer

-place somewhere safe at room temperature out of direct sunlight.
+Place somewhere safe at room temperature out of direct sunlight.

 These will be ready to be refrigerated and enjoyed in another week’s time.
 You do not continue to feed the bottled beer over this final week, but you will want to monitor the pressure building up and relieve some of it throughout the week.
 Particularly when using glass bottles and as you become accustomed to the strength of your bug.